carissatyx/learn-python/README.md

 <h1>My Python Journey 🌱</h1>

-<p>Hello 👋 I'm learning Python and this is where I'm documenting all mini projects.</p>
+<p>Hello 👋 I'm learning Python and this is where I document all mini projects.</p>